Heaven's above - star-gazing in New Zealand

 Near the end of May, a cluster of tiny stars intermittently twinkles as it rises on New Zealand’s north east horizon.
 To astronomers this constellation is known as Pleiades but to the Māori people of New Zealand, it is Matariki - a celestial reminder of the most important event on the Māori cultural calendar.

-The new year is marked at the sighting of the next new moon which occurs on 21 June 2012, and Matariki will be celebrated over four weeks with many events that bring families and communities together to celebrate new beginnings.
+The new year is marked at the sighting of the next new moon which occurs at the midwinter solstice, and Matariki is celebrated over four weeks with many events that bring families and communities together to celebrate new beginnings.

 Public and private events include everything from family feasts, to kite-making workshops, films, art exhibitions and night sky star-gazing events - all celebrating New Zealand’s Māori heritage, nature, creativity and expression.